 Aboriginal and Torres Strait Islander peoples should be aware that this exhibition contains names and images of deceased artists and their paintings.

-Old Masters: Australia’s Great Bark Artists is on show at the National Museum of China, Beijing, from 3 July to 3 September 2018.
-The exhibition showcases the work of Australia’s great bark painters: Aboriginal artists from Arnhem Land who carried one of the oldest continuing traditions of art into the modern era.
+Old Masters: Australia’s Great Bark Artists was on show at the National Museum of China, Beijing, from 3 July to 2 September 2018.
+The exhibition will continue to tour mainland China with details and dates to be finalised soon.
+Old Masters showcases the work of Australia’s great bark painters: Aboriginal artists from Arnhem Land who carried one of the oldest continuing traditions of art into the modern era.

 The exhibition will then tour to venues across China over the course of 20 months.